HoussemBL/Benchmarking_BigData_Formats/README.md

 The idea here is to study the perofrmance of writing/reading operations of data saved with the following format:
-1. Delta lake
-2. ORC
+1. ORC
-3. Parquet
+2. Parquet
-4. Avro
+3. Avro